 The Level 3 liabilities held as of December 31, 2023 consist of a separate financial instrument, that was issued as part of the Units, the RLNs (see Note 11 - Royalty-Linked Notes).
 The Level 3 liabilities held as of December 31, 2022 consist of the embedded exchange option and change of control premium contained in the Exchangeable Notes (see Note 10 - Debt) and a separate financial instrument, that was issued as part of the Units, the RLNs (see Note 11 - Royalty-Linked Notes).
 The exchange option and change of control premium met the criteria requiring these to be bifurcated and accounted for separately from the host debt in accordance with ASC 815-15, Derivatives and Hedging; Embedded Derivatives.
 The exchange option and change of control premium were presented as a Derivative liability upon issuance of the Exchangeable Notes under the Private Placement and Rights Offering and are subsequently remeasured to fair value at the end of each reporting period.
 The fair value of the exchange option and change of control premium at December 31, 2023 were \$0.
-At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at an exchange rate of 89.9035 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately \$11.123 per ordinary share) as of December 31, 2023, which was adjusted from an initial exchange rate of 66.666 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to the terms of the Exchangeable Notes Indenture.
-Beginning on January 21, 2021 to December 31, 2023, certain noteholders of \$40,691 aggregate principal amount of Exchangeable Notes have exchangeable Notes outstanding as of December 31, 2023 was \$11,117.
+At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at an exchange rate of 89.9035 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately \$11.123 per ordinary share) as of December 31, 2023, which was adjusted from an initial exchange rate of 66.666 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$15.00 per ordinary share) and is subject to further adjustment pursuant to the terms of the Exchangeable Notes Indenture.
+Beginning on January 21, 2021 to December 31, 2023, certain noteholders of \$40,691 aggregate principal amount of Exchangeable Notes have exchanged their notes for an aggregate of 3,760,155 of the Company's ordinary shares, which included accrued and unpaid interest relating to such notes.
+The aggregate principal amount of Exchangeable Notes outstanding as of December 31, 2023 was \$11,117.